develprr/metamatic-blog/_posts/2023-03-31-managing-many-to-many-relationships-with-dynamodb.markdown

 $client = Aws::DynamoDB::Client.new(region: 'eu-north-1')
 ```

 Psst!
-Be sure to sign up to AWS first and configure the AWS cli tool to make
+Be sure to sign up to AWS first and configure the [AWS CLI](https://aws.amazon.com/cli/) tool to make
 this work.
-When you are done,

-we will be creating schools, courses and pupils.
+When you are done, we will be creating schools, courses and pupils.
 They
 all will have unique IDs.
 So let's implement a helper method
 at this point to generate random IDs.
 You could also use a particular library for this,
 but for this example using a combination of current time rand method is just good enough.